anlodrve/flowerscouter/README.md

 - Setting the map to center on the user's current location using geoloation and the useMemo and useEffect hooks.

-Goals for future work include image upload, sorting the map by type of flower, and a feature that notifies users when flowers are in bloom.

 ## Future Goals
 - Reverse geocaching to turn location data into estimate addresses
 - Image upload